opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 # Summary

-The self-managed dashboards workaround during upgrade minimizes dashboard downtime and impact on your business operations.
-The workaround also supports multiple authentication methods to support any specific authentication method required by the customers.
-You can find references about these subjects in the resources provided in the following section.
+The self-managed Dashboards workaround during upgrade minimizes downtime and impact to your business operations.
+The workaround also supports multiple authentication methods.
+You can find more information in the resources provided in the following section.

 # References
 * https://docs.aws.amazon.com/opensearch-service/latest/developerguide/saml.html